State and Local Revenues

 - 30 percent from property taxes

-- 7 percent from sales taxes
+- 5 percent from general sales taxes

 - 2 percent from individual income taxes

 - 2 percent from other taxes such as a city’s hotel tax

 Charges, such as city revenue from sewerage and parking fees, provided 18 percent of local general revenues in 2016.
 Another 5 percent of local own-source general revenue came from miscellaneous sources such as amounts received from the sale of property and interest from some investment securities.